Status pages

 Custom domain with Cloudflare DNS

-mode (the cloud icon must stay gray and not orange) as shown on the following screenshot:
+mode (keep the cloud icon gray, not orange) as shown below:

 Custom domain with Bunny.net

-Because Phare also uses Bunny.net for sub-domain management, an extra security step is required on your end to allow us to generate an SSL certificate.
-Don’t worry though, it’s a quick and easy process!
+Since Phare also uses Bunny.net for domain management, there’s an extra security step needed.
+Don’t worry, it’s quick and straightforward:

-- Navigate to your Bunny.net support hub and open a new support ticket.
+Head over to your Bunny.net support hub and create a new ticket.

-Once the ticket is resolved, go back to your status page dashboard and click the
+Once resolved, go back to your status page dashboard and hit the Verify again

 button to activate your custom domain.